itiligent/Guacamole-Setup/README.md

 5. Do _*NOT*_ run `./1-setup.sh` as sudo, it prompts as needed.
 6. There should be no need to customise any scripts other than `1-setup.sh`.
 Be aware that all optional (manually run) "add-x.sh" scripts are dynamically updated during the installation with the exact variables you selected at install.
 Editing anything other than `1-setup.sh` may break this functionality, so make changes only if you understand the impacts.

-### Gloaasry of items downloaded by the setup script
+### Glossary of items downloaded by the setup script

 The setup command mentioned above downloads the following items into the `$DOWNLOAD_DIR/guac-setup` directory: